elephantsittingstill/fmtprint/README.md

 ### Overview
 `fmtprint` is my first attempt at writing my own `printf` function in C.
 It supports custom format strings with flags, width, precision, and most of the main specifiers.
-Its design is based, but does diverge from, how the original `printf` is written.
+Its design is based on, but does diverge from, how the original `printf` is written.

 ---